TheSchilk/psMCU/README.md

 ### KiCad PCB

 ### psASM
-An assembler written in python that converts a .psASM assembly code file into binaries for psMCU and the Logisim simulation.
+An assembler written in python that converts .psASM assembly files into binaries for psMCU and the Logisim simulation.

 To use it simply run: